 Cookware Gifts for Foodies

-- Epica Stainless Steel Kettle—This may be the most-used small appliance in our kitchen.
-We love that it is stainless steel inside and out, it heats up quickly, and it can keep water warm for several hours.
+This may be the most-used small appliance in our kitchen.
+We love that it is stainless steel inside and out, it heats up quickly, and it can be adjusted to several different temperatures.

 Kitchen Gear Gifts for Foodies